A culinary delight with Secret Food Tour NYC

 This bagel shop is one of those places that made you wish you lived in New York.
 Every type on bagel is on display, along with the range of fillings available.

-From sweet to savoury, the variety of fillings are endless.
+From sweet to savory, the variety of fillings are endless.
 Classic combinations include peanut butter and jelly and bacon and cheddar cream cheese.
-The braver foodies amongst you may be keen to try scallion tofu, strawberry tofu or Dutch apple.
+The braver foodies among you may be keen to try scallion tofu, strawberry tofu or Dutch apple.

 My adventurous side doesn’t activate till after midday, so I stuck to one of the classic bagel and filling combos.
 Simple yet delicious, the ‘everything’ bagel with cream cheese did its name proud.
 Doughy yet buttery soft, it’s really everything you’d want in a good quality bagel.

 Price range: $

 The only other time I’ve been in a bar/pub around 11am is when I’m back in Veneto, Italy.
 It’s normal to see enjoy a spritz pre-lunch, without receiving any judgement.
 However, in New York City at 11.15am, it did feel a little strange to be walking into an ale house so early.